AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 Also, see [Am I eligible to use Smart Imaging?](#am-i-eligible-to-use-smart-imaging) to understand pre-requisites for Smart Imaging.

-## Does Smart Mmaging working with HTTPS?
+## Does Smart Imaging working with HTTPS?
 How about HTTP/2? {#does-smart-imaging-working-with-https-how-about-http}

 Smart Imaging works with images delivered over HTTP or HTTPS.
 In addition, it also works over HTTP/2.